 You need to also give yourself permission to enjoy the holiday regardless of what kind of adversity you have or, are experiencing.
 Feeling lonely and isolated doesn’t have to become a foregone conclusion.
 Just because you aren’t all red, white and blue is no reason to immerse yourself in maudlin activities while others are out and about enjoying their 4th of July.

-Here are a few suggestions that will hopefully help alleviate some stress and help you feel a bit more upbeat regardless of the absence of your children:
+Here are a few suggestions that will hopefully help alleviate some stress and help you survive the 4th of July without your children.

 2. Friends who supported you through your divorce, who know what you’ve been through will also get you through a lonely holiday.
 Spend time with people who are invested in helping you get the most out of life…who better than close friends who don’t expect too much from you.